 Walls, Windows, and Doors, Oh My!

 The main living space of your home isn’t just popular with your family.
 Holes, cracks, and other openings are most often found on the ground level, and can lead to all sorts of critter companions.
+Even leaving the front door open frequently is an open invitation to mice, lizards, and other small pests to take up residence.

 Check the interior and exterior walls for any signs of damage and patch as needed.
 Note that a lot of bugs will get in (and your conditioned air will get out) through bad caulking on windows and doors.
 It’s also a good idea to check the bottom of your siding for places a critter might crawl up behind it.